 More high-protein snacks

-I am always experimenting with high protein recipes so you can find a lot of them here on Diabetes Strong.
-These are some of my absolute favorites!
+I love finding new high protein recipes!
+That’s why we have plenty of them here on Diabetes Strong.
+Here are some of my absolute favorites!

-Blend cottage cheese and egg whites until the consistency is smooth and without any lumps.
+- Blend cottage cheese and egg whites until the consistency is smooth.

-Pour the mixture into a small nonstick pan and bake for 22-25 minutes.
+- Transfer the batter into a small nonstick pan and bake for 25 minutes.

-Turn off the oven, leaving the cake in there while it cools down.
+- Turn off the oven, but leave the cake in it while it cools down.
 Once the oven has cooled, remove the cheesecake.